wajidbaba/global.hackathon/Teams/DevOps/ABOUT.md

 Welcome to our team information sheet.
 We are glad that you are taking your time to review our skills!

-We are three full stack software enthusiasts currently working together in a SAAS application for fitness.
+We are two full stack software enthusiasts currently working together in a SAAS application for fitness.

 ###1.
 Ruben Paz
 ![](https://gravatar.com/avatar/6442fc1bfaf540eeb650ae4691255f01?size=165.0000035762787)